drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Assuming that the reference to something that came before is clear (is it?), this stuffy, legalese-sounding word can be replaced with some other pointing word such as *these, that,* or *those.* Rather than using *aforementioned,* which creates tone problems, rewrite for clarity.
 #### *allot*, *a lot*, *alot*
 *Allot* is a verb meaning to share or apportion something, e.g., *The prosecution and defense teams were allotted one hour each*. *A lot* is an informal way of expressing a large quantity when formality and specifics don't matter (*He ate a lot of green beans yesterday.
 A lot of the first-down plays were short passes over the middle.*) *Allot* is not a synonym for *a lot* and *a lot* should be tightened up in polished expository prose anyway since it's too imprecise.
-*A lot* is an informal way of expressing a large quantity when formality and specifics don't matter (*He ate a lot of green beans yesterday.
-A lot of the first-down plays were short passes over the middle.*) Generally, in formal writing, *a lot* comes across as vague or imprecise.
-Try reworking it.
-Also, *alot* is always wrong.
 #### *alright* vs *all right*
 *Alright* is definitely not standard usage and is likely to be seen as a blunder by many audiences.
 In informal contexts and genres, nobody might care if you write *alright.* But in college and workplace writing, stick to *all right* as a two-word phrase and you'll be *all right.*
 #### *among* vs *amongst*